Environment-Agency-Gov/saco-core/docs/data.rst

 ========================    ==========================================================
 Table Name                  Notes
 ========================    ==========================================================
-IntegratedWBs_NBB           Defines waterbody network and waterbody properties QNaturalFlows_NBB           Natural flows per waterbody AbsSensBands_NBB            Abstraction sensitivity bands (ASBs) per waterbody ASBPercentages              Permitted deviations (fractional) from natural flow by ASB
+AbsSensBands_NBB            Abstraction sensitivity bands (ASBs) per waterbody ASBPercentages              Permitted deviations (fractional) from natural flow by ASB
                             and flow percentile
+Discharges_NBB              Discharges
+GWABs_NBB                   Groundwater abstractions
+IntegratedWBs_NBB           Defines waterbody network and waterbody properties QNaturalFlows_NBB           Natural flows per waterbody REFS_NBB                    Reference flows (typically environmental flow indicator) Seasonal_Lookup             Percentile impact factors for surface water abstractions SupResGW_NBB                Complex impacts
-SWABS_NBB                   Surface water abstractions GWABs_NBB                   Groundwater abstractions Discharges_NBB              Discharges
+SWABS_NBB                   Surface water abstractions
-SupResGW_NBB                Complex impacts
 ========================    ==========================================================

-This summary indicates that the SACO tool uses three tables that are indexed by waterbody (i.e. one row per waterbody): IntegratedWBs_NBB, QNaturalFlows_NBB and AbsSensBands_NBB.
-ASBPercentages is essentially a metadata table that facilitates calculation of the environmental flow indicator (EFI) for each waterbody.
-The remaining four tables of artificial influences are indexed by "point".
+This summary indicates that the SACO tool uses four tables that are indexed by waterbody (i.e. one row per waterbody): AbsSensBands_NBB, IntegratedWBs_NBB, QNaturalFlows_NBB and REFS_NBB.
+In contrast, the four tables of artificial influences are indexed by "point".
 For example, a given abstraction might have multiple point locations associated with it.
 The impact of each of these points is entered on one row in the relevant table.

+The remaining two tables are essentially supporting metadata.
+ASBPercentages facilitates calculation of the reference flow in REFS_NBB (typically the environmental flow indicator, EFI) for each waterbody.
+Seasonal_Lookup contains factors that relate long-term average surface water abstraction to impacts at a given flow percentile based on the seasonality of abstraction.

 All tables except ASBPercentages have a "wide" format, i.e. they may contain multiple value columns and no "factor" columns.
-For example, the abstractions tables contain a separate value column for the impact of each combination of scenario and percentile.
+For example, the abstractions tables contain a separate value column for the impact on flow at each combination of scenario and percentile.

 .. note::